 On the Saturday, Hay Food Festival celebrates all that’s good about winter cooking, with over 50 stalls showcasing the very best of local produce, from savoury to sweet.

 There is a large public car park situated on Oxford Road in the centre of Hay.
-If this car park is full there is a free overflow car park on our May Festival (Brecon Road) site see parking.
+Overflow car parking is available on the Festival's greenfield site at Dairy Meadows, Brecon Road HR3 5PJ.